Do you know that Volleyball was not the first name of this wonderful game? It was ‘Mintonette’.

 The original game had the net raised 6 feet 6 inches above the floor (a bit lower than today’s net) and a ball made from the inner tube of a basketball.

 The main idea of his idea behind the game was to keep the ball in the air.
-And to keep it less physically demanding as compared to, let’s say, basketball, while also keeping it enjoyable.
-Interestingly, as the play was to “volley” the ball back and forth over the net, it led to the name “volleyball.”
+And to keep it less physically demanding than basketball while also keeping it enjoyable.

 Rules of Volleyball

-In 1916, 20 years after the game was invented, YMCA asked National Collegiate Athletic Association (NCAA) to publish first set of Volleyball Rules officially.
+In 1916, the YMCA collaborated with the National Collegiate Athletic Association (NCAA) to jointly issue the first official set of volleyball rules.

-And 12 years later, in 1928, The United States Volleyball Association (USVA) was founded.
+And, in 1928, the United States Volleyball Association (USVA) was founded.

 Early Development and Spread (1896-1920s)